Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

-The exponent $q$, given in Eq.~(\ref{eq:modified_q-exponent}), ultimately generates the breakdown of the scaling relations and holographic scaling, unless a precise combination of $p_{t}$ and $p_{r}$ conspires to restore the conformal theory.
-Once the replacement of $a$ by the geometric elevation is made via Eq.~(\ref{eq:elevation_off-shell}), the scaling of the spectral function becomes
+[i.e., $q = (D/2-1) \, p_{t} +p/2$] ultimately generates the breakdown of the scaling relations and holographic scaling, unless a precise combination of $p_{t}$ and $p_{r}$ conspires to restore the conformal theory.
+Once the replacement of the coordinate parameter $a$ by the geometric elevation is made via equation~(\ref{eq:elevation_off-shell}), the scaling of the spectral function becomes

-where $\tilde{\kappa} = p_{t} \, \sqrt{ c_{r} c_{t} }/2 $ is a convenient parameter, while the last factor introduces nontrivial scaling, as anticipated.
-In effect, once this spectral function is replaced in the entropy algorithm~(\ref{eq:entropy_formula}), the ``extra scaling factor'' from the spectral function survives in the form